cello-ben/bprintf/README.md

 ### Format Specifiers Currently Implemented

-`%c` - Print a single character
+`%c` - Prints a single character.

-`%s` - Print a string from a literal or char pointer
+`%s` - Prints a string from a literal or char pointer.

-`%d/%i` - Print a signed int
+`%d/%i` - Prints a signed int.

-`%ld`/`%li` - Print a signed long
+`%ld`/`%li` - Prints a signed long.

-`%lu` - Print an unsigned long
+`%lu` - Prints an unsigned long.

-`%lld`/`lli` - Print a signed long long
+`%lld`/`lli` - Prints a signed long long.

-`%llu` - Print an unsigned long long
+`%llu` - Prints an unsigned long long.

-`%R` - Print the decimal representation of a Roman numeral from a string literal or char pointer
+`%R` - Prints the decimal representation of a Roman numeral from a string literal or char pointer.

 # Freestanding